jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Hitches

 - **Double constrictor knot (or slipped variant).**
-This binding serves well as a simple hitch.
+This binding serves well as a simple pole hitch.

 - **[Rolling hitch (nautical variant).][nautical-rolling-hitch]**
 An awning hitch followed by a half-hitch.
 Cinch it tight